Skip to main content

 How Does Feed-in Tariff Work in the UK?

 The UK introduced the Smart Export Guarantee (SEG) in 2020, requiring licensed electricity suppliers to offer export payments for small-scale generation.
-Rates typically range from 3–15p per kWh.
+Rates typically sit around 13–15p per kWh with the best tariffs.
 The scheme applies to MCS-certified installations up to 5MW.
 Popular suppliers offering competitive export rates include Octopus Energy, British Gas, and EDF.

 Frequently Asked Questions